jangdamaxdev/docs/nuxt/nuxtcore/2.guide/5.best-practices/hydration.md

 description: Why fixing hydration issues is important
 ---

-When developing, you may face hydration issues.
-Don't ignore those warnings.
+Khi developing, bạn may face hydration issues.
+Don't ignore những warnings này.

 # Why is it important to fix them?

-Hydration mismatches are not just warnings - they are indicators of serious problems that can break your application:
+Hydration mismatches are not just warnings - chúng are indicators của serious problems that can break application của bạn:

 ## Performance Impact

-- **Increased time to interactive**: Hydration errors force Vue to re-render the entire component tree, which will increase the time for your Nuxt app to become interactive
+- **Increased time to interactive**: Hydration errors force Vue để re-render entire component tree, which will increase time cho Nuxt app của bạn để become interactive
-- **Poor user experience**: Users may see content flashing or unexpected layout shifts
+- **Poor user experience**: Users may see content flashing hoặc unexpected layout shifts

 ## Functionality Issues

-- **Broken interactivity**: Event listeners may not attach properly, leaving buttons and forms non-functional
+- **Broken interactivity**: Event listeners may not attach properly, leaving buttons và forms non-functional
-- **State inconsistencies**: Application state can become out of sync between what the user sees and what the application thinks is rendered
+- **State inconsistencies**: Application state can become out of sync between what user sees và what application thinks is rendered
 - **SEO problems**: Search engines may index different content than what users actually see

 # How to detect them

 ## Development Console Warnings

-Vue will log hydration mismatch warnings in the browser console during development:
+Vue will log hydration mismatch warnings trong browser console during development:

 ![Screenshot of Vue hydration mismatch warning in the browser console](/assets/docs/best-practices/vue-console-hydration.png)